PSYCHO SANTA STORY

 In fact, it got worse.

 I took my turn in line with the 30 or so others that were there getting Don Felder’s just-released autobiography book, Heaven and Hell: My Life In The Eagles (1974-2001), to be signed.
 After the book signing was over, I walked up to him where he was seated at a table, along with his staff and staff from the bookstore.
-I introduced myself, explained myself, and apologized, as best and honestly as I could.
-I think in life we all try and leave the best footprints that we can.
-Though that always isn’t the case and mistakes do happen, in the case of Mr. Don Felder, I simply wanted to right a wrong.
+I introduced myself, finally, on my terms, explained myself, and apologized, as best and honestly as I could.
+In the case of Mr. Don Felder, I simply wanted to right a wrong and show him that I was nothing more than a fan.

-I started off before collecting any autographs of this band as just a fan.
 Though I do care what a celebrity may think of me as I ask and seek his or her signature, I cannot control what they think.
 But I do have complete control on how I act.
-I am very proud to say that in over 30 years of collecting, I have shown the utmost respect to even some of the few that are the rudest, most cynical, and belittling of celebrities.
+I have always held a very high level of respect when encountering a celebrity.
+At least, I feel I always have.
+I have a tremendously warm opinion of Mr. Don Felder.
+A man that has made Rock and Roll music a much better place to enjoy.